 - If you are offered admission to the programme with the highest priority, the other programme will automatically be disregarded.

-- The results will be published at Søknadsweb 5 May, delayed due to the Coronavirus situation.
+- The results will be published at Søknadsweb in April.

 - Log in at Søknadsweb to see the outcome of your application.

-- You must accept the offer by 15 May.
+- You must accept the offer by the given deadline.